martinpiper/C64MegaCart/PiCartTool/ReadMe.md

 ## Command line arguments

 	Long form				Short form	Documentation
-	--waitbutton			-b			Waits for the button on the programmer board to be presse --erase					-e			Erases the whole flash memor --eraseblock <number>	-eb			Erases one block of the flash memory using the number value to choose which block.
+	--waitbutton			-b			Waits for the button on the programmer board to be pressed --erase					-e			Erases the whole flash memory --eraseblock <number>	-eb			Erases one block of the flash memory using the number value to choose which block.
 										This depends on the geometry of the flash memory.
-For example for the chip M29F160FT55N3E2, using 253 will erase the 8KB block at $1fa000.
+For example for the chip M29F160FT55N3E2, using 253 will erase the 8KB block at $1fa000
-	--write <filename>		-w			Writes the file to the flash memor --read <filename>		-r			Reads the whole cartridge and writes the data to the filename as a binary fil --loop					-l			Loops back to the start of the command line arguments
+	--write <filename>		-w			Writes the file to the flash memory --read <filename>		-r			Reads the whole cartridge and writes the data to the filename as a binary file --loop					-l			Loops back to the start of the command line arguments

 For example, to repeatedly erase and write a file to the cartridge while waiting for the button to be pressed before each erase/write pass: